How to Reduce No-Show Rate: 7 Proven Strategies (2026)

 • 2 hours before: Final confirmation.
 Short and direct.
 "See you at 2 PM today.
 Reply STOP if you need to reschedule."
 This catches last-minute forgetters and gives you enough time to fill the slot if they cancel.

-The key word in all of this is "automated."
-Manual reminder calls work, but they cost staff time that compounds quickly.
-A business with 20 appointments per day spending 3 minutes per reminder call is burning 60 minutes of staff time daily — over 250 hours per year — on a task that software handles for under $100 per month.
+The magic word here is "automated."
+Sure, manual reminder calls work, but they chew up staff time at an alarming rate.
+Imagine a plumbing shop with 20 appointments a day.
+If someone spends just 3 minutes per reminder call, that's an hour of staff time daily --- over 250 hours a year!
+All for a task that software can handle for less than $100 a month.

 GoHighLevel's workflow automation handles this sequence without any manual intervention.
 Once configured, every booked appointment triggers the three-touch sequence automatically, including the reschedule link and two-way SMS confirmation.
 You can see the full setup process in the appointment reminder automation guide.